-Click Window Toolbars Symmetry bar, and choose the settings you want on the Symmetry bar before dragging in the image window.
+Click Window ▶ Toolbars ▶ Symmetry bar, and choose the settings you want on the Symmetry bar before dragging in the image window.

-For more information on the Symmetry bar, see "To paint symmetrical patterns" on page 323.
+For more information on the Symmetry bar, see "To paint symmetrical patterns" on page 335.

-You can quickly choose a square or round brush shape by clicking the Round nib button property bar.
+You can quickly choose a square or round brush shape by clicking the Round nib button or the Square nib button property bar.